otozyon/devonfw4flutter/pages/110-Under-the-Hood.md

 ## Hot Reload

 *Hot Reload* [\[25\]](https://flutter.dev/docs/development/tools/hot-reload) is a feature that Web developers are already very familiar with.
 It essentially means that changes in the code are displayed in the running application near instantaneously.
-Thanks to its JIT Compiler, The Flutter Framework is also able to provide this feature.
+Thanks to its JIT Compiler, the Flutter framework is also able to provide this feature.

 ![Hot Reload](https://github.com/devonfw-forge/devonfw4flutter/wiki//images/hot-reload.gif)